 Remember life gets in the way on some occasions, so don’t be afraid of missing a day.
 The best advice I’ve ever read is to never to miss two days in a row.
 This keeps you on track towards your goals, whilst also allowing for days or weeks where it might be more difficult to follow your normal routine.

 By tracking your progress, you can also praise yourself with personal rewards.
 These should be things which are motivating and meaningful to you.
 For example, it could be as small as a luxury hot chocolate from your favourite coffee shop.

 Forgo Instant Gratification and Your Future Self Will Thank You

 To be the person you know you’re capable of being, you’ve got to develop your own set of rules to live by.

 If this all sounds like really basic stuff and even kind of boring, then that’s because it is!
-I’m sure that you already know these things on some level, but it’s much harder to put your own code of conduct into practice!
+I’m sure that you already know a lot of these things on some level, but it’s much harder to put your own code of conduct into practice!
 How many of these things can you truthfully say you commit to on a daily basis?
-I promise you that if you do all of these things consistently, you’ll establish the foundations for your dream life and compound interest will do the rest!
+I promise you that if you do these things consistently, you’ll establish the foundations for your dream life.
+Compound interest will do the rest!